jackadam1981/ChromeEc/docs/fingerprint/fingerprint.md

 (dut) $ cros_config /fingerprint board
 ```

-Alternatively, if you have a Chromium OS build, you can use [ChromeOS Config] in
+Alternatively, if you have a ChromiumOS build, you can use [ChromeOS Config] in
 the chroot to determine the FPMCU:

 ```bash